 Day 36—Oct.
 16, 2010

-Life comes with surprises—both the welcomed and unwelcomed.
+Life comes with surprises—both good and bad.
 My hope is that I can embrace them all with equanimity.
 I find it helps to use poetry to express my thoughts and feelings and to come to terms with whatever comes my way.

 Day 39—Oct.
 19, 2010